total-typescript/beginners-typescript-tutorial/README.md

 yarn solution 01
 ```

+## Video Walkthrough

+I walked through the first few exercises on [VSCode's live stream](https://www.youtube.com/watch?v=p6dO9u0M7MQ)!
+The plan for these exercises is to develop them into a full workshop, and then bundle them into the full video course - [Total TypeScript](https://totaltypescript.com).

 ## How to take the course

 You'll notice that the course is split into exercises.
 Each exercise is split into a `*.problem.ts` and a `*.solution.ts`.